Vietnam.vn - Nền tảng quảng bá Việt Nam

 The BiVACOR artificial heart is the world's first implantable rotating blood pump that can completely replace the human heart.
 Photo: Claire Usmar/BiVACOR

-BiVACOR, invented by Dr. Daniel Timms, is the first rotating blood pump that can completely replace the human heart, using magnetic levitation technology to simulate natural blood flow.
+BiVACOR, invented by Dr. Daniel Timms, is the first rotating blood pump device that can completely replace the human heart, using magnetic levitation technology to simulate natural blood flow.

 The device is currently in early clinical trials for patients with end-stage biventricular heart failure – a condition that often results from conditions such as myocardial infarction, coronary heart disease or diabetes.

-Professor Chris Hayward, a cardiologist at St Vincent’s Hospital, said BiVACOR could transform the way heart failure is treated globally.
+Professor Chris Hayward, a cardiologist at St Vincent’s Hospital, said BiVACOR could change the way heart failure is treated globally.
 He said that within the next decade, artificial hearts could become an alternative for people who cannot wait for a donor heart.

-However, Professor David Colquhoun from the University of Queensland warned that the lifespan of an artificial heart - more than 100 days - was still not comparable to a donated heart, which can last more than 10 years.
+However, Professor David Colquhoun from the University of Queensland warned that the lifespan of an artificial heart - more than 100 days - is still not comparable to a donated heart, which can last more than 10 years.

 The Australian Government has invested $50 million in the Artificial Heart Frontiers program to develop and commercialize BiVACOR.
 The long-term goal of the technology is to enable patients to live long-term with an artificial heart without needing a heart transplant.